Title and Data Lines

 The distributional designations (L1–L5, QR, WR, HU, SC, and SO) are described in detail under Distributional Requirements.

 All courses, other than independent study courses, offered in Yale College during the fall and spring terms are available for election under the Credit/D/Fail option.
 Program descriptions under Subjects of Instruction in the YCPS specify whether or not courses taken on the Credit/D/Fail basis count toward the requirements of particular majors.
 A student may not apply any course credit earned on the Credit/D/Fail basis toward satisfaction of the distributional requirements for the bachelor’s degree.
+See Grades, in YCPS for more information

 Final Examination Number

 Every course has a standard final examination group number, either a zero for courses that do not have a regular final examination, or a two-digit number calculated according to the Final Examination Schedules in the YCPS.
 The exam group number is based on the meeting time of the course; if the course changes meeting times, the exam group number also changes.
 The date and time of the final examination, calculated from the exam group number, appear in the course listings in Yale Course Search (YCS).
 The schedule of examination times is worked out each year to ensure that there will be no conflicts in students’ final examinations.
 See Reading Period and Final Examination Period in the Academic Regulations in the YCPS.

 Although it is not binding, the determination of whether to hold a final examination gives students important information about what to expect.